 1. Deliver food via services like Uber Eats, Doordash, and Grubhub

-The number of reasons people need food delivered to their homes is as diverse as the people who place the orders.
+The number of reasons people need food delivered to their homes is as diverse as those who place the orders.
 Use your bike to join the tribe – whether it’s Uber Eats, Deliveroo, Postmates, DoorDash, or the local equivalent.
 No money changes hands.

 Folks place an order online or by phone, pick it up, and keep everything hot and fresh until you reach their doorstep.
 No guesswork is required since your company will bring you up to speed on their training methods.